• Skip to primary navigation

 homemade pilau rice

-My fuss-free, homemade Pilau Rice, brings an authentic taste of an Indian takeaway to your home.
+My quick and easy plain pilau rice recipe brings the authentic taste of an Indian takeaway to your home.

-Homemade pilau rice as part of a curry feast.
+Homemade pilau rice in a pan as part of a curry feast.

-We love a takeaway curry in this house, and pilau rice is ALWAYS requested from the kids.
-In an effort to save some money, I've developed this easy pilau rice recipe that you can make in the comfort of your own kitchen, bringing that authentic taste of your local Indian to your next curry night at home.
+To save some money, I've created this plain pilau rice recipe that you can make in the comfort of your own kitchen, bringing that authentic Indian taste to your next curry night at home.

-We often have an Indian night at the weekend, where I make a few different curries, including a creamy halloumi curry, mango chutney chicken curry, keema matar (beef and pea curry), a vegan chickpea and spinach curry, homemade naan bread, and also this tasty pilau rice.
+On our Indian feast nights, we like to mix it up with a variety of curries, including a creamy halloumi curry, mango chutney chicken curry, keema matar (beef and pea curry), a vegan chickpea and spinach curry, homemade naan bread, and also this authentic pilau rice.

 👩🍳 Have you seen my easy turmeric rice?
 Another easy rice dish that's great with curries!